How we make Fruity Parachutes

 The drawing below shows the major components of the parachute and relative dimensions.

-IMPORTANT: Fruity Chute diameter is the actual opening size of the parachute, not the distance around the top of the canopy!
+IMPORTANT: Fruity Chutes diameter is the actual opening size of the parachute, not the distance across the top of the canopy!

 Parachute Drawing